1928 Auckland Rugby League season: Senior competition

 The senior club season featured over 110 matches through various competitions and did not finish until late October when suburban cricket competitions had already begun.

 Grafton Athletic won the Senior B Division competition going undefeated season after they had been relegated the previous season, though they were beaten in the promotion relegation match with Ellerslie meaning they would have to stay there for another season.
 Point Chevalier defeated Grafton Athletic in the Stallard Cup final which was the Senior B knockout competition.
 The season was notable for the number of teams which played sides from other areas.
-Ponsonby, Richmond, Parnell, and the Northcote and Birkenhead Ramblers all played sides from north Auckland and the Waikato.
-During the year Carlaw Park saw its 300th senior grade match played on it stretching back to its opening in 1921 while the senior competitions also saw its 1000th game played (includes all official 1st grade matches and matches involving senior teams in the B Division).
+Ponsonby, Richmond, Parnell, and the Northcote and Birkenhead Ramblers all played sides from North Auckland and the Waikato.
+During the year Carlaw Park saw its 300th senior grade match played on it stretching back to its opening in 1921 while the senior competitions also saw its 1,000th game played (includes all official 1st grade matches and matches involving senior teams in the B Division - Norton Cup).